-▶ Legacy Enables legacy option ROM only. ▶ UEFI Enables UEFI option ROM only.
-(Default) This item is configurable only when CSM Support is set to Enabled.
+▶ Legacy Enables legacy option ROM only.
+This item is configurable only when CSM Support is set to Enabled.

 Administrator Password

 Allows you to configure an administrator password.
 Press <Enter> on this item, type the password, and then press <Enter>.
 You will be requested to confirm the password.
 Type the password again and press <Enter>.
 You must enter the administrator password (or user password) at system startup and when entering BIOS Setup.
 Differing from the user password, the administrator password allows you to make changes to all BIOS settings.